cockroachdb/cockroach-operator/README.md

 Download the [`example.yaml`](https://github.com/cockroachdb/cockroach-operator/blob/master/examples/example.yaml) custom resource.

+> **Note:** The latest stable CockroachDB release is specified by default in `image.name`.

 ### Resource requests and limits

 By default, the Operator allocates 2 CPUs and 8Gi memory to CockroachDB in the Kubernetes pods.
-These resources are appropriate for `n2-standard-4` machines.
+These resources are appropriate for `n2-standard-4` (GCP) and `m5.xlarge` (AWS) machines.

 On a production deployment, you should modify the `resources.requests` object in the custom resource with values appropriate for your workload.
 For details, see the [CockroachDB documentation](https://www.cockroachlabs.com/docs/stable/operate-cockroachdb-kubernetes.html#allocate-resources).

 ### Certificate signing

-By default, the Operator generates and approves 1 root and 1 node certificate for the cluster.
+The Operator generates and approves 1 root and 1 node certificate for the cluster.

 ### Apply the custom resource